Mass. Safety Net Hospitals Land $628M For Transformation

 Health IT infrastructure improvements will be part of healthcare delivery changes supported by federal and state funding.

-set to receive $628 million in federal and state funds to transform how they deliver healthcare in accordance with healthcare reform principles.
+Safety net hospitals in Massachusetts are set to receive $628 million in federal and state funds to transform how they deliver healthcare in accordance with healthcare reform principles.
 A significant chunk of this investment will go into bolstering the hospitals' health IT infrastructures.

 The Obama Administration on May 21 approved Massachusetts' "master plan" for the Delivery System Transformation Initiatives (DSTI) program.
 Half of the money to be spent on DSTI--$314 million--will come directly from the state, according to the Massachusetts Department of Health and Human Services.

 Massachusetts has been in the forefront of national healthcare reform since 2006, when then Gov. Mitt Romney signed into effect the state's healthcare reform law.
 That statute led to near-universal insurance coverage in Massachusetts, but failed to curb cost growth.
 Currently, the state legislature is debating a bill that would cap healthcare spending, impose a tax on hospitals that charged too much, and encourage prepayment for healthcare, among other things.

 Seven safety net hospitals have been designated to receive DSTI funds, including Boston Medical Center, Cambridge Health Alliance, Holyoke Medical Center, Lawrence General Hospital, Mercy Medical Center, Signature Healthcare Brockton Hospital, and Steward Carney Hospital.
 All of these organizations have agreed to pursue one or more projects in the following areas: